-We want all of our customers to have a comfortable and enjoyable trip with us, so we ask that you observe our Code of Conduct while travelling with Fullers and 360 Discovery.
+We want all our customers to have a comfortable and enjoyable trip with us, so we ask that you observe our Code of Conduct while travelling with Fullers360 Experiences and Cruises.

 Conditions of travel

-Master and crew instructions must be followed at all times while boarding or disembarking, and throughout the duration of the trip.
+Master and crew instructions must always be followed while boarding or disembarking, and throughout the duration of the trip.

 - is deemed unruly; or

 - is using abusive or offensive language; or

 - is in unclean state; or